How to Get a HELOC With Bad Credit

 What is the Minimum Credit Score for HELOC?

-Most lenders require you to have a credit score of 620 or above to qualify for a HELOC.
+Most traditional lenders require you to have a credit score of 620 or above to qualify for a HELOC.
 Some lenders have credit score requirements as high as 680.

 You can increase your HELOC approval chances by ensuring the rest of your application is strong enough to make up for your poor credit score.